bob-ros2/bob_coquitts/README.md

 ## Features

--   **Intelligent Text Processing**: Buffers incoming text fragments and splits them into complete sentences to ensure high-quality, natural-sounding speech generation and prevent model "hallucinations".
--   **Advanced Text Filtering**: Automatically filters unwanted characters (e.g., typographical quotes) and trims trailing characters (e.g., colons) from sentences before synthesis.
+-   **Intelligent Text Buffering**: Waits for pauses in the incoming text stream before processing to ensure complete thoughts are synthesized.
+This correctly handles complex patterns like numbers (`2.500`) that might be split across multiple messages.
+-   **Dual Splitting Modes**: Choose between two modes for sentence splitting via the `split_sentences` parameter:
+    1.  **Manual Mode (Default)**: Use custom delimiters (`sentence_delimiters`) to precisely control how text is split into sentences.
+    2.  **Automatic Mode**: Let Coqui's powerful internal splitter handle long, unstructured text blocks.
+-   **Advanced Text Normalization**:
+    -   Automatically filters pictorial emojis and symbols by default using a Unicode-aware regex filter.
+    -   Removes user-defined characters (e.g., typographical quotes `„“`).
+    -   Normalizes numbers by removing thousands separators (e.g., `2.500` -> `2500`) to ensure correct pronunciation.
--   **Real-time Feedback**: Publishes the exact text chunk being synthesized to a separate ROS topic, allowing other nodes to synchronize with the speech output.
+-   **Real-time Feedback**: Publishes the exact text chunk being synthesized to a separate ROS topic (`/text_speaking`), allowing other nodes to synchronize with the speech output.
--   **Wide Model Support**: Converts text from a ROS topic into audible speech using a wide range of pre-trained Coqui TTS models.
+-   **Wide Model Support & Voice Cloning**: Supports a vast range of Coqui models, including zero-shot voice cloning with XTTS.
--   **Zero-Shot Voice Cloning**: Enables voice cloning using XTTS models and a reference WAV file.
 -   **Flexible Output**: Optionally plays audio directly or saves it to a WAV file with automatic unique filename generation.
 -   **Hardware Acceleration**: Supports both GPU (`cuda`) and CPU inference.
--   **Highly Configurable**: All key settings are exposed as ROS parameters for easy tuning.

 ## Prerequisites